 Figure 7.
 Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals <5 years of age in South Africa, up to current reporting week (week 13/year) from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 8.
 Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals ≥5 years of age in South Africa, up to current reporting week (week 13/year) from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).